 It could be that it’s more of a drag to search for lengthy words on a mobile device as compared to a desktop computer.

-Jumpshot noticed in their study that a typical internet user perform most searches with three words only.
+Jumpshot noticed in their study that a typical internet user performs most searches with three words only.

 Desktop users conduct six-word longer searches as they have a higher percent of keywords used than mobile.